-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in
+Program Activities for FY 2021 - 2023: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

-MSP CVED will continue to work with the Michigan Department of State to idenify Out of Service carriers and reincarnated carriers and take appropriate enforcement action.
+MSP-CVED will continue to work with the Michigan Department of State to identify Out of Service carriers and reincarnated carriers and take appropriate enforcement action.

-Page 24 of 70 last updated on: 8/2/2022 12:03:20 PM Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Page 25 of 71 last updated on: 5/17/2023 12:12:01 PM Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).